 The condition of your hair prior to coloring will have dramatic results to your finished look.

 Dry/damaged hair takes on a more vibrant color while the risk of further hair damage is strong.
 A damage repair mask used 3 times weekly for 2 weeks leading up to your dye date will help.
-I like Macadamia Natural Oil Deep Repair Mask and Organic Coconut Oil.
+I like Macadamia Natural Oil Deep Repair Masque and Organic Coconut Oil.

 For optimal results, dyes should be applied onto dry hair that has not been washed for 1 to 2 days and has little to no hair styling products.